sparkflows/sparkflows-docs/docs/installation-upgrading/database/h2-db.rst

     Move the existing firedb files to another temp location on your disk

-    Recreate the H2 DB using the steps in the above section for creating a brand new install
+    Recreate the H2 DB using the steps in the above section for creating a brand new empty H2 DB for Fire